What is Mudstone?

 Weathering is a natural process that plays an important role in shaping Earth's surface.
 It's an ongoing process that will continue for millions of years.
 As a result of weathering, new rocks, minerals and soils form and new landscapes take shape.

-Once materials are broken down they're transported by erosion.
+Once materials are broken down by weathering, they're transported by erosion.

-Mudstone typically forms in environments where sediment is deposited relatively slowly.
+Mudstone usually forms in environments where sediment is deposited relatively slowly.
 The slow deposition of sediment allows clay-sized particles to gradually build up.
-Over millions of years it hardens into rock.
+Over millions of years, it hardens into rock.

 Sedimentary rock always forms in layers.
 The layers, known as 'beds' or 'strata', are its most prominent feature.

-Mudstone often contains fossils which can provide important information about the environment in which the rock formed.
+It often contains fossils, which can provide important information about the environment in which the rock formed.

-NASA's Curiosity rover has drilled into mudstone on Mars.
+NASA's Curiosity rover has drilled into mudstone on Mars, showing that similar sedimentary processes have occurred there in the past.

 Article Photo